Wolverine971/9takes/src/blog/people/musicians/Billie-Eilish.md

 > **Disclaimer** This analysis of Billie Eilish's Enneagram type is speculative, based on publicly available information, and may not reflect the actual personality type of Billie Eilish.

-<p class="firstLetter">You've seen her eclectic outfits, heard her haunting voice, and most likely, you've felt the emotional depth in her music.</p>

-Billie Eilish, the Grammy Award-winning artist, is an enigma wrapped in a riddle.
-Today, we traverse the landscape of her personality through the perspective of Enneagram Type 4 - The Individualist.

 <details>
 <summary class="accordion">TL;DR: Why Billie Eilish is an Enneagram type 4</summary>
 <div class="panel">